ryanclove/CS213/Assignment 1 SongLib/README.md

 All songs added/edited/deleted were saved in a csv file called Song.csv (automatically created when program is ran)

-Was done using Ecplise IDE
+Was done using Ecplise IDE and SceneBuilder

 Grade: 40/40 (100%)